ibm-cloud-docs/cloud-databases/terra-tutorial.md

 Before beginning the process of provisioning a database with Terraform, [you need to have an {{site.data.keyword.cloud_notm}} account.](https://cloud.ibm.com/registration)

-In this tutorial, you will provision your database using Terraform, which enables you to safely and predictably create, change, and improve infrastructure.
-It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
+In this tutorial, you provision your database by using Terraform, which enables you to safely and predictably create, change, and improve infrastructure.
+It is an open source tool that codifies APIs into declarative configuration files that can be shared among team members, which are treated as code, edited, reviewed, and versioned.
 It is infrastructure as code.
 You write down what your infrastructure should look like and Terraform will create, update, remove cloud resources as needed.
 For more information, see [Understand the basics of Terraform.](https://www.terraform.io/intro){: external}

 To support a multi-cloud approach, Terraform works with providers.
 A provider is responsible for understanding API interactions and exposing resources. {{site.data.keyword.cloud}} has its provider for Terraform, enabling users of {{site.data.keyword.cloud}} to manage resources with Terraform.
 Although Terraform is categorized as infrastructure as code, it is not limited to Infrastructure-As-A-Service resources.